TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 A long collapse of home infrastructure is also quite unlikely, so we will not expect this circumstance.

-If the E-Mail communication with the VLA suddenly comes to a halt, we will try to contact you via alternative means e.g. other mails, telephone, etc.. and communicate this to our supervisor.
+If the E-Mail communication with the VLA suddenly comes to a halt, we will try to contact you via alternative means e.g. other mails, telephone, etc. and communicate this to our supervisor.
 As communication has proven to be great and reliable until now we do not expect to run into this problem.

 If GitHub proves to be unreliable,